Jimmyverysix/CV/_pages/cv.md

 ### Behavioral Feature Prediction Model for Academic Performance
 The prediction model constructed a machine learning ensemble model to accurately predict college students' academic performance, achieving efficient student management.
 As **Project Leader**, engaged in algorithm model design and construction of the integrated model (fusion of K-means clustering, Apriori algorithm, random forest, gradient boosting tree, and XGBoost machine learning algorithms).

-- Paper "Simulation-Based Machine Learning for Predicting Academic Performance Using Big Data" has been indexed by EI with IF=1.9 as first author and corresponding author
+- Paper "Simulation-Based Machine Learning for Predicting Academic Performance Using Big Data" has been indexed by SCI (Q4) as first author and corresponding author
   <a href="files/Simulation-Based Machine Learning for Predicting Academic Performance Using Big Data.pdf" target="_blank">PDF</a>
 - Paper "Practice of Enhancing Employment Ability of Sino Foreign Cooperative Education Students Based on K-means Model" is under review for SCI with IF=2.7 as first author